 As part of setting up a connection, the caller can pass application-defined data to the listening program.
 If the caller chooses to pass data, then data must point to a buffer previously allocated by tpalloc(). len specifies how much of the buffer to send.
 Note that if data points to a buffer of a type that does not require a length to be specified, (for example, an FML fielded buffer), then len is ignored (and may be 0).
 Also, data can be NULL in which case len is ignored (no application data is passed to the conversational service).
-The type and subtype of data must match one of the types and subtypes recognized by svc.data and len are passed to the conversational service via the TPSVCINFO structure with which the service is invoked; the service does not have to call tprecv() to get the data.
+The type and subtype of data must match one of the types and subtypes recognized by svc. data and len are passed to the conversational service is invoked; the service does not have to call tprecv() to get the data.